boltops-tools/kubes/docs/_docs/helpers/google.md

 * By default, `KubeGoogle.logger = Kubes.logger`.
 This means, you can set `logger.level = "debug"` in `.kubes/config.rb` to see more details.
 * The `gcloud` cli is used to create IAM roles.
 So `gcloud` is required.
 * Note: Would like to use the google sdk, but it wasn't obvious how to do so.
 PRs are welcomed.
+* The Google helpers are provided by the [boltops-tools/kubes_google](https://github.com/boltops-tools/kubes_google) library.